bradyjcamp/readingnotes/102/GitandGitHub.md

 Without a version control system, your files will save a brand new .docx.
 This will make multiple files in your folder.
 Using a version control system, when you edit and add or 'commit' a new version, it replaces the old one.
 - Each commit(snapshot) has a label that points to it
 - HEAD = the label meaning "you are here"
-- you can also assign messages to commits
+- You can also assign messages to commits
-- messages are like writing a caption for your snapshot
+- Messages are like writing a caption for your snapshot

 ### Summary of git